WV22: Decoration

 The walls and ceilings of the burial chamber, antechamber, and well shaft are all completely decorated; the chamber for Tiye is partly decorated with kheker-friezes.
 In the well chamber and antechamber the paintings were executed over the blocked and plastered doorways.
 For the first time the king is accompanied by his ka and seen before Hathor, now differentiated from her role as Mistress of the West, and Nut.

 In the well chamber, Amenhotep is accompanied by the ka of his father Thutmose IV, suggested by Betsy Bryan to show that the king considered the foundation of the tomb by his father to be important.
 Alternatively, Kondo sees this as remnants of decoration indicating the tomb was originally intended for Thutmose.

 The burial chamber, is decorated with complete and abridged versions of the Amduat painted on a yellow-tinged background (intended to resemble aged papyrus), with the figures drawn as simple (almost naive) stick figures and text executed in a cursive hieroglyphic book hand used more commonly for sacred texts on papyrus.

 Unfortunately, from the time of discovery, the decoration of the tomb has been in poor condition.
 Lepsius, who visited and copied sections of the Amduat from the walls of the burial chamber, described the tomb as "...covered with beautiful sculptures, though, alas! much mutilated by time and human hands."
 The paintings are damaged by salt efforescence, and sections of plaster have detached from the underlying rock, especially on the lower portions of walls.
 Further damage was inflicted to the tomb when portions of decoration were cut out by the Franco-Tuscan Expedition of 1828–1829, followed by countless of tourists taking souvenirs of the walls during the nineteenth century.
 Today, the heads are now on display in the Louvre.
 As part of the Waseda excavations, restoration of the remaining paintings was undertaken by a team of Japanese, Egyptian, and Italian experts who had previously worked on the restoration of QV66, the tomb of Nefertari.

+Since the 2000s, Zahi Hawass has asked the Louvre to return the faces of WV22 to Egypt, so it can be restored to the tomb.